Robofied/Voicenet/README.md

 ```
 If you are looking to work on ST-AEDS dataset with model training(we arlready have trained model but incase you want to train model again.) then you can skip this step as [training module](#Training-Models) already perform this step.

 ### Preparing Your Data

-If you are planning to use [training modules](#Training-Models) of Voicenet then you can skip this step totally for ST-AEDS dataset.
+If you are planning to use [training modules](#Training-Models) of Voicenet then you can skip this step totally for ST-AEDS dataset and for any other dataset you have to download data in a [specific format](#Any-other-dataset) and then skip it if want to use training modules

 #### 1. ST-AEDS Dataset